npeshekncsu/st558-project2/Readme.md

 }
 ```

+### Get air quality and weather metrics for country

 Function returns air quality and weather metrics based on the country
 name.
 Random sample of the size `sample_size` is thrown from from the
 states which belongs to the country.
 For each state, random city is